Preview: Summer survival for moms who are feeling extra stressed with the kids home on summer break!

 Having a few points to help you change your perspective on summer break can be a game-changer in how you manage with all the kids at home.
 Family time is more important than anything they will ever learn in school.
 Even if they don’t say it, I bet they feel secure and happy to be home with the person who will always be their first best-friend!
 (That’s you Mom!)

-I have been working for over a year to bring you this book.
+I have been working for over a year to bring you this tool.
 I truly want moms to have the happiest life possible with their kids.
 I know sometimes summers can be more stress than fun and I want to help change that.

 I thought about the things that cause stress over the summer and broke them out into three sections: (1) still having to run a household while the kids are home all day (2) keeping the kids busy to avoid the constant “I’m bored” whining (3) making the most of the 18 short summers we have with our kids and focusing on a fun family summer.